Mount Ashland Ski Area: History

-Throughout the 1940s and 1950s, backcountry skiing on Mount Ashland grew in popularity among local residents, prompting some to envision a developed ski area.
+During the 1950s, the mountain was a popular destination for local back country ski enthusiasts, some of whom built the lodge and one lift in 1963.
+Mt.
+Ashland opened to the public on January 11, 1964.

 During 1961 to 1963, the Mount Ashland Corporation raised money to clear trees, grade terrain, build roads, and develop a ski area.
 It includes a ski lodge, the Ariel chairlift, a T-bar lift, and a rope tow on the north face of the mountain.
 Medford businessman Glenn Jackson provided more than half of the $120,000 that financed construction of the lodge.

-In 1970, after three consecutive years of winter drought deprived the mountain of adequate snowfall to continue operations, the Mount Ashland Corporation folded.
-The Southern Oregon College Foundation took over management the ski area after the people of Jackson County financed the purchase of ski area resources in the first of two public bailouts in the operation's history.
+In 1970, the Mount Ashland Corporation ceased operations.
+The Southern Oregon College Foundation took over management of the ski area after the people of Jackson County financed the purchase of ski area's assets.

-In 1975, the City of Ashland signed a new Memorandum of Understanding with USFS in which the city agreed to hire consultants to monitor conditions in the Ashland Creek watershed and USFS agreed to implement any measures necessary to maintain watershed quality.

-In 1977, Dick Hicks purchased the ski area from Jackson County and incorporated it as Ski Ashland, Inc.
+In 1977, Dick Hicks purchased the ski area from Jackson County and incorporated it as Ski Ashland, Inc. and installed the Windsor chairlift, which replaced the T-Bar.
+The Windsor chair is a Yan fixed-grip double chair.

-In 1978, Ski Ashland installed the Windsor chairlift.
-The monitoring effort led by USFS Ashland district ranger, Glendon Jefferies, observed the East Fork of Ashland Creek flowing "a solid reddish brown" below the ski area.
-Jefferies wrote to Ski Ashland in 1978, "The Mount Ashland Ski Area is a major source of sediment pollution in the East Fork of Ashland Creek."
-A 1979 report by James Montgomery to the city administrator made a similar finding.

 In 1983, Harbor Properties of Seattle purchased Ski Ashland from Hicks.
-Over the next four years, Harbor developed on-slope lighting, a vehicle shop, and the Sonnet and Comer chair lifts.
+Over the next four years, Harbor Properties developed on-slope lighting, and vehicle shop.

-Drought struck again in 1988–1991 and skier use declined.
-In 1991, a grassroots effort raised two million dollars to save Mount Ashland from bankruptcy.
+In 1987, two new chairlifts were installed.
+The Comer chairlift was built to replace the little T-Bar and the Sonnet chairlift was built to replace the Poma lift.
+Both chairlifts are Riblet fixed-grip triple chairs.

+In 1991, Harbor Properties announced its intention to move the chairlifts to its primary operation, Stevens Pass in Washington and close Mt.
+Ashland.
+A grassroots campaign called "Save Mt.
+Ashland" mobilized to purchase the ski area from Harbor Properties.
 Money for the purchase came from donor restricted contributions and a grant from the Oregon Economic Development Fund channeled through the City of Ashland.
 The city accepted donated funds and purchased Ski Ashland from Harbor Properties.
-The city then hired Mount Ashland Association (MAA), a newly formed non-profit corporation, to maintain and operate the ski area.
+The city then engaged Mount Ashland Association (MAA), a newly formed non-profit corporation, to maintain and operate the ski area.

 In 1992, the City of Ashland entered a lease agreement with MAA.
-The lease expired on June 30, 2017, with an option to be renewed or terminated.
-From 2005 through 2008, the City and MAA had a series of legal disputes, which were resolved with the City relinquishing the Special Use Permit to MAA with certain requirements to protect the Ashland Watershed.
+From 2005 through 2008, the City and Mt.
+Ashland had a series of legal disputes regarding the nonprofit's plans to expand capacity and renew infrastructure.
+The agreement between the City and Mt.
+Ashland Association was terminated in 2012, when the City gave the USFS Special Use Permit to association.

 In 2007 and 2016, Mt.
 Ashland hosted the Oregon Interscholastic Racing Association high school state championships.

+In 2017, Mt.
+Ashland became the first STOKE certified ski area in the world, a certification program for sustainably operated tourism sites.